CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/VXLAN-Active-Active-Mode.md

 ### VLAN for Peer Link Layer 3 Subinterface

 Do not reuse the VLAN for the peer link layer 3 subinterface for any other interface in the system.
-A high VLAN ID value is recommended.
+Use a high VLAN ID value.
 For more information on VLAN ID ranges, refer to the {{<link url="VLAN-aware-Bridge-Mode#reserved-vlan-range" text="VLAN-aware Bridge Mode">}}.

 ### Bonds with Vagrant in Cumulus VX

-Bonds (or LACP Etherchannels) fail to work in a Vagrant configuration unless the link is set to *promiscuous* mode.
-This is a limitation on virtual topologies only and is not needed on real hardware.
+Bonds (or LACP Etherchannels) fail to work in a Vagrant configuration unless the link is in *promiscuous* mode.
+This is a limitation on virtual topologies only.

 ```
 auto swp49